RanwanWu/PSNet/README.md

 Table.1 Quantitative comparison with ﬁfteen SOTA models on three public RGB-T benchmark datasets.

 # 4.3 Download
 The salmaps of the above datasets (Res2Net backbone) can be download from [here](https://pan.baidu.com/s/1u5kDvmTsSAQHuHk077Beng) [code:NEPU]
+The salmaps of the above datasets (VGG16 backbone) can be download from [here](https://pan.baidu.com/s/11ibTBy0VUE17Lp5FxsNd9w) [code:NEPU]

-Test maps of vgg16 and vgg19 backbones of our model can be download from [here](https://pan.baidu.com/s/1aVHjW0WdIDIDvbHeC1ypNg) [code:NEPU]
+The salmaps of the above datasets (Swintransformer) can be download from [hrer](https://pan.baidu.com/s/1_uY9a8cEBfPoIRAZD7Xvwg) [code:NEPU]